-We hope you are convinced, investing in a vinyl privacy fence. over wood, is a very wise choice.
+We hope you are convinced to invest in a vinyl privacy fence.
+Overwood is a sage choice.

-Here are our most popular privacy fences we offer.
+Here are the most popular privacy fences we offer.

-- Really Good: New Lexington Vinyl Privacy Fence.
-New Lexington is the most popular and least expensive vinyl privacy fence we offer.
+- Good: New Lexington Vinyl Privacy Fence.
+New Lexington is our most popular and least expensive vinyl privacy fence.
 Available in the colors of white and almond and the heights of 4′, 5′ and 6′.

-- The Best: Chesterfield CertaGrain Vinyl Privacy Fence.
+- Best: Chesterfield CertaGrain Vinyl Privacy Fence.
 Bring the timeless beauty of painted wood fencing to your backyard thanks to the Chesterfield with CertaGrain™, Bufftech easy-care, wood-look privacy fence.
-CertaGrain provides an authentic, wood-like appearance AND texture you won’t find on ANY OTHER vinyl fence products
+CertaGrain provides an authentic, wood-like appearance AND texture you won’t find on ANY OTHER vinyl fence products.

-Make Your Home Beautiful (and Safe) with a Privacy Fences
+Make Your Home Beautiful (and Safe) with Privacy Fences

 Whether you love the natural look of wood or prefer the low maintenance and aesthetics of vinyl, fencing can add beauty and functionality to any home.

 In the battle of vinyl vs. wood privacy fence materials, carefully consider the pros and cons of each.

 The weather in the St. Louis area often changes, so keep that in mind when choosing your new fence.